mikulskibartosz/downloader/README.md

 Additionally, the spider configuration (page addresses) can be split (so every Airflow task downloads a subset of addresses) to parallelize scraping a single source.

 Obviously, in this case, we have to use external shared storage instead of a CSV file because every task will run on a different Airflow worker.

+## Monitoring

+Assuming that the script runs in Airflow, we can use the built-in monitoring mechanism.
+It not only sends emails when a task fails but can also trigger a restart of the task in case of a failure.

+Airflow deals with the errors that cause the script to fail, but the monitoring in Airflow will not catch a "business error".
+Such errors occur when the HTML structure of the source changes, and we end up with an empty or invalid file.

+Such situations can be detected by implementing a `StatsCollector` in Scrapy (https://docs.scrapy.org/en/latest/topics/stats.html) which sends the number of downloaded items to InfluxDB (or any other storage) + setting up a dashboard in Grafana.
+We can configure alerts in Grafana to send a notification (as an email or a message in a Slack channel) when the number of collected items differs from the expected value.

+To make the notifications even more useful, the Scrapy Spiders can be extended by an "Item pipeline" (https://docs.scrapy.org/en/latest/topics/item-pipeline.html#price-validation-and-dropping-items-with-no-prices) which can validate the extracted content and drop invalid values.
+Such discarded elements will raise an alert in Grafana because there are not enough items in the output.

+## Adding more sources

+If more sources (or more URLs from an existing source) are needed, the configuration can be loaded from a database at runtime instead of hardcoding the values in the script.